massdriver-cloud/docs/docs/bundles/11-custom-widgets.md

 ### Container Repositories

 The `ContainerRepositoriesDropdown` is an asynchronous dropdown field that queries for and populates with an organization's container repositories currently connected with Massdriver.
 Once selected, the container repository's `cloudProviderId` will be added to the `formData`.
 This dropdown also supports external filtering via a `cloud` type.
 Pass a specific `cloud` (`aws`, `gcp`, or `azure`) externally via the `uiSchema` to control what the `ContainerRepositoriesDropdown` displays.
+You can also pass a specific `returnType` (`cloudProviderId` or `cloudProviderURI`) externally via the `uiSchema` to control what the `ContainerRepositoriesDropdown` returns.
+Any attribute associated with a `containerRepository` (`name`, `id`, `cloud`, `location`, etc) is a valid `returnType`, but be sure to only pass unique values, like `id`, to have all the visual aspects work properly.

 **Props**